-None of Cuervo's witnesses convinced the Court that it would be difficult or costly for competitors to design around the red dripping wax trademark.
-Furthermore, red wax is not the only pleasing color of wax that competitors may employ on their product, nor does it put competitors at a significant non-reputation related disadvantage to be prevented from using red dripping wax.
+^{38.} Note that the registration does not mention the color red.
+But during the course of the litigation, Maker's Mark narrowed its argument to assert protection only for a red dripping wax seal ing color of wax that competitors may employ on their product, nor does it put competitors at a significant non-reputation related disadvantage to be prevented from using red dripping wax.
 There are other ways of making a bottle look artisanal or unique.
-Therefore, the doctrine of aesthetic functionality is inapplicable here.39
+Therefore, the doctrine of aesthetic functionality is inapplicable here.40